johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 quintessential Commodore 1084S monitor (click on it for a larger version, and click again if the cursor turns into a magnifier glass to have it displayed with 1:1 pixel mapping; this is crucial for all images presented in the article that demonstrate the shaders).
 I'd bet that most people could not correctly guess that this is in fact 320&times;256 / 64-colour pixel art (the actual image is even smaller; it fits within a 274&times;216 rectangle).
 Subjectively, it certainly looks higher resolution than that; there's an almost 640&times;480 SVGA quality to it.
+The gradients and the curves appear super smooth, you can't see any jagged edges and chunky pixels like you would on an objectively higher-quality VGA monitor displaying the *exact same* image!

 {{< figure name="img/made-scarecrow.jpg" nameSmall="img/made-scarecrow-small.jpg"
     alt="Scarecrow by Made" width="90%" >}}